cmaureir/progra-alma/lectures/week2/lecture6.rst

     n = int(raw_input('Enter a number: '))
     if n % 2 == 0:
         print 'The number is even'
-        print 'The halfnumber is', n / 2
+        print 'The half-number is', n / 2
     else:
         print 'The number is odd'
         print 'The next number is', n + 1